jbrad88/fishers-iris/README.md

-# fishers-iris
-# Programming and Scripting Project 2020
+# GMIT H.Dip in Data Analystics - Programming and Scripting Project 2020

-# Iris flower data set
+# Researching and investigating the Iris flower data set using Python.

 ## Table of contents
 * [Introduction](#introduction)